 The project will deliver significant benefits to the patient, service users and staff.
 Healthcare workers will have access to comprehensive up-to-date information to help protect the people they care for from avoidable HCAI.
 It will reduce the time IPC practitioners spend on collecting and collating information and generating reports so that they have more time to support staff on the frontline to provide safe care for patients and service users.
 The system will also support enhanced clinical audit.

 The system will:

-- Provide increased information flow.
+- Provide for increased information flow to support care.